MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 ## Challenge - More Functions

-1. How could you use the function `create_csvs_by_year` to create a CSV file for only one year?
+1. How could you use the function `create_csvs_by_year` to create a CSV file for only one year ?
 (Hint: think about the syntax for range)

-2. Modify `year_to_csv` so that it has two new arguments, `output_path` (the path of the directory where the files will be written) and `filename_prefix` (a prefix to be added to the start of the file name).
-Call your new function `year_to_csv_at_path`.
+2. Modify `year_to_csv` so that it has two additional arguments, `output_path` (the path of the directory where the files will be written) and `filename_prefix` (a prefix to be added to the start of the file name).
+Name your new function `year_to_csv_at_path`.
 Eg, `def year_to_csv_at_path(year, all_data, output_path, filename_prefix):`.
 Call your new function to create a new file with a different name in a different directory. ... **Hint:** You could manually create the target directory before calling the function using the Collaboratory / Jupyter file browser, *or* for bonus points you could do it in Python inside the function using the `os` module.

 3. Create a new version of the `create_csvs_by_year` function called `create_csvs_by_year_at_path` that also takes the additional arguments `output_path` and `filename_prefix`.
 Internally `create_csvs_by_year_at_path` should pass these values to `year_to_csv_at_path`.
 Call your new function to create a new set of files with a different name in a different directory.